Daniel Farke

 Daniel Farke (/de/; born 30 October 1976) is a German professional football manager and former player who is the manager of club Leeds United.

 Farke spent most of his playing career with SV Lippstadt, where he also began his management career.
 After a spell at Borussia Dortmund II, he led Norwich City for four years, twice winning the EFL Championship.
 In January 2022 he was appointed as head coach of Russian Premier League club Krasnodar, but resigned two months later without managing a game due to the Russian invasion of Ukraine.
-He then managed Borussia Mönchengladbach for a season before being appointed manager of Leeds United.
+He then managed Borussia Mönchengladbach in the Bundesliga for a season before being appointed manager of Leeds United in the EFL Championship and Premier League.

 Playing career

 Farke started his career with hometown club SV Steinhausen.
 He spent the majority of his playing career with SV Lippstadt, with whom he had three spells.
 Farke said that he "knew how to score" but was probably "the slowest striker in the whole of Western Europe".
 He played his whole career in the lower levels of German football.